 I have a small collection of interesting (to me!) sewing machines.
 I didn’t really intend to start collecting, but once I had a few, and told people about them, I was offered more.
 And eventually, as I learned more, I started buying a one here or there.
 But I figure I’m just the caretaker of these things for a while.

-As of October 2018 I own 19 sewing machines. (!)
-Five are treadle machines, four are hand cranks, nine are electric.
+As of November 2018 I own nineteen sewing machines.
+(This both surprises and pleases me!)
+Five are treadle machines, five are hand cranks, seven are electric.
+Two don’t have a power source, currently.
 One of the electrics has a burned out motor, and another machine is broken in a couple of ways.
 The other 17 can all sew.

-Oh, and by way of thanks, and to give credit: the folks on the Victorian Sweatshop forum have been very helpful.
-If you’re interested in old machines, that’s the place to go!
+Oh, and by way of thanks, and to give credit: the folks on the Victorian Sweatshop forum have been very helpful, as have the members of the TreadleOn mailing list.
+If you’re interested in old machines, those are the places to go!

 If you want to ask about anything here, or just make comments, drop me a line at firstname.lastname@example.org